asteca/ASteCA/docs/contents/tutorials.rst

 along with ``pyABC``  visualizations and a comparison Color-Magnitude Diagram (CMD).

-The :ref:`masses_bfr_ntbk` notebook shows how to apply the following methods:
+The :ref:`post_process_ntbk` notebook shows how to apply the following methods:

 - :meth:`asteca.Synthetic.get_models`: sample a set of synthetic clusters with the same parameters as the observed cluster (previously calibrated and fitted)
-- :meth:`asteca.Synthetic.stellar_masses`: estimate its individual stellar masses and their probabilities of being binary systems
-- :meth:`asteca.Synthetic.binary_fraction`: calculate the overall binary fraction of the cluster
-- :meth:`asteca.Synthetic.cluster_masses`: determine various associated cluster masses (initial, actual, observed, etc.)
+- :meth:`asteca.Synthetic.cluster_masses`: determine various associated cluster masses (initial, actual, dynamical, etc.)

-The :ref:`blue_stragglers` notebook shows how to apply the :meth:`asteca.Synthetic.bss_probabilities` method to estimate the probabilities of stars being blue stragglers, based on their positions in the CMD and the parameters of the best-fitting model.
+- :meth:`asteca.Synthetic.stellar_parameters`: estimate per-star masses and
+  probabilities of being binary systems and blue straggler star